Kelly B / About

 Kelly Busby, the former drummer of The Fireants, recently released his long awaited debut CD entitled KELLY B HIMSELF!!
 The 15 track CD exemplifies Kelly B as a thought provoking lyricist by writing about his difficult childhood,suicide, denouncing gang violence, hate and racism, and even adds humor to love gone bad situations.

 One example of his strong writing capabilities is with the poignant song "I Can't Live" (track 3).
 This track expresses the loss and anger felt by Kelly when his close friend, Armin Flores, was defeated by Schizophrenia and committed suicide.
-The feeling of hopelessness and isolation felt by his friend is culminated by uncontrollable hysteria, intense chords, concluding with a gun shot and a final link B and Armin (E Smoove) were on their way to develop an alternative and positive rap CD as opposed to the cliche rap currently heard on the radio encouraging gang violence.
+The feeling of hopelessness and isolation felt by his friend is culminated by uncontrollable hysteria, intense chords, concluding with a gun shot and a final (expired link) B and Armin (E Smoove) were on their way to develop an alternative and positive rap CD as opposed to the cliche rap currently heard on the radio encouraging gang violence.
 Unfortunately after just four tracks Armin ended his battle with Schizophrenia.
 Kelly continued on and three years after the tragic death of his friend, Kelly B released "Kelly B Himself" and dedicated it in the loving memory of his best friend Armin Romeo Flores.

 Friday, March 5, 2004